 Sometimes, I'd unplug the included official cable from the device and plug it back in, and voila, connection made.
 Other times, I'd have to unplug the monitor itself and plug it back in before I could make a connection again.
 There doesn't seem to be any rhyme or reason for the issue, nor is there one specific thing that works every time to fix it.

 It's important for me to point out that, though the 15-inch MacBook Pro does connect to the 38WK95C-W, and works with data transfer USB-C, it will not significantly charge the larger laptop, which requires an 80w power source.
 If you leave your 15-inch MacBook Pro plugged in overnight, it'll trickle charge it, but for the most part, you'll still need to connect it to a separate power source to keep it charged up while you work.

-- To do a lot of photo or video editing on a single screen
+- You do a lot of photo or video editing on a single screen

-- To have as many as 8 windows open at once
+- You have as many as eight windows open at once

-- To mount their display on a wall
+- You want to mount this display on a wall

-- Don't have a lot of desk space
+- You don't have a lot of desk space

 An UltraWide monitor is not for everyone, and frankly, a curved monitor is for even fewer.
 You have to know what's important to you, in terms of your monitor needs, before deciding to make such a big purchase.
 If you're a content creator, software developer, or professional photo editor, there is a lot of value in an UltraWide monitor.
 If you consume an abundance of movies or video games, a curved display really does enhance the experience.